Please be advised:

 * Rules of Safety

-The course will usually take place on a weekend at a specialist training provision located in Ealing, W5.
+The course will usually take place on a weekend at our appointed training provision.

 We encourage ALL age groups to participate and shall welcome individual, couple, family or similar applicants.